Play value: Stay with children as they develop

-Flyer wagon and Chutes and Ladders or in a general sense, spanning generations, the teddy bear, stay with a child as he or she develops new interests and matures.
-They "stand the test of time", and evolved can accompany a child into more and more elaborate play when social surroundings, life and a knowledge of history (for example) create diversified and extended ideas.
+Flyer wagon and Chutes and Ladders or in a general sense, spanning generations, the teddy bear, stay with a child as they develop new interests and matures.
+These toys "stand the test of time", and can accompany a child into more and more elaborate play when social surroundings, life and a knowledge of history create diversified and extended ideas.

 Organized toy kingdoms can grow up in the rooms of European children.
 Named stuffed animals or dolls often occupy lifelong positions of honor, as visualized imaginary friends, in the lifetimes of sociable people with many real friends.